PacktPublishing/Building-Natural-Language-Pipelines/ch6/README.md

 WANDB_API_KEY=your_wandb_key_here
 ```

+**Given these exercises will measure token and cost usage, OpenAI keys are required to complete the exercises.**

 To obtain the API keys:
 - **OpenAI API key**: Sign up at [OpenAI's platform](https://platform.openai.com)
   - Navigate to [API Keys](https://platform.openai.com/api-keys)